carbon-io/presentation__qcon-2017/README.md

 Carbon.io uses [Node Fibers](https://github.com/laverdet/node-fibers) under the hood to manage the complexity of Node.js concurrency. *Have you noticed any callbacks in the example code so far?*

-Fibers allow you to write code that is *logically* synchronous.
+Fibers allow you to write code that is *logically* synchronous (similar to async/await).
 Consider the following code snippet:

 ```node
 fs.readFile("foo.txt", function(err, data) {